Eng (letter)

-Eng, agma, or engma (capital: Ŋ, lowercase: ŋ) is a letter of the Latin alphabet, used to represent a voiced velar nasal (as in English singing) in the written form of some languages and in the International Phonetic Alphabet.
+Ŋ (minuscule: ŋ), known as eng, agma, or engma, is a Latin-script letter used to represent a voiced velar nasal, as in sing (/sIŋ/), ring (/rIŋ/), or thing (/TIŋ/), in the written form of some languages and in the International Phonetic Alphabet.

 In Washo, lower-case ŋ represents a typical /[ŋ]/ sound, while upper-case Ŋ represents a voiceless /[ŋ̊]/ sound.
 This convention comes from Americanist phonetic notation.

+In Western Inland dialects of Northern Sámi, eng represents a palatal nasal like due to a merger; in other dialects, eng represents a velar nasal.